Back to blog

-Moroccan pattern design has reached permanent fixture status in global surface design.
+Moroccan pattern design has reached permanent fixture status in global textile design and surface design.
 The combination of intricate geometry, rich color traditions, and architectural heritage gives Moroccan patterns a presence that few other cultural traditions match.
 For pattern designers, mastering the authentic Moroccan vocabulary unlocks markets in luxury home goods, boutique interiors, custom tile production, and high-end wallpaper — all commanding premium prices.

 Key takeaway: Authentic Moroccan patterns respect mathematical precision.
 Unlike loose boho interpretations, real Moroccan designs like zellige follow strict geometric rules that took centuries to codify.
 Honor the geometry and your patterns stand out.